 - Includes Intro/Hook/Outro/Segue Cue Points, Years, Categories/Genres, BPM, Tempo, Gender

-- Includes a CSV (comma-separated-value) text file of the data
+- Includes a CSV (comma-separated-value) summary text file of the data

 - Requires a song with a matching filename

-To make full use of the data, you will also need MyLibrary which will allow you to manage, tag and export the songs to the playout system of your choice.
-The cost of this data is £50 and represents the time and effort taken to create it.
-The files are delivered by e-mail – it is your responsibility to ensure that you can receive an e-mail attachment of around 8MB.
+To make full use of the data, use MyLibrary to read the JMDs when you load your audio.
+You can then manage, tag and export the songs to the playout system of your choice.
+The cost of this data is £50 and represents the time and effort taken to create and maintain it.
+The files are delivered by e-mail – it is your responsibility to ensure that you can receive an e-mail attachment of around 9MB.